 - 1 teaspoon vanilla extract

-- 1/2 teaspoon grated lemon peel
+- 1/2 teaspoon grated lemon zest

 - 2 cups whipped topping

-- Mixed fresh berries
+- Assorted fresh berries

-Very good dessert pizza; I used blueberries, blackberries, raspberries and sliced strawberries."
+Very good dessert pizza; I used blueberries, blackberries, raspberries and sliced strawberries.

 This dessert is awesome!!!
 I will definitely make this recipe again.

 I've made the typical fruit pizza numerous times but this was a nice change of pace.
 You can use any fruit you like and arrange in different designs to fit your occasion too.
 Delicious!

 My first problem with this recipe was that I didn't have the right size pizza pan.
 14" is sort of an odd size, it seems to me; mine was more like 12-13".
 I used it anyway, lined the oven with foil and held my breath as I watched to see if it would overflow.
 It was full to the brim but never did overflow onto the oven.
 All went well with the topping, but I made a mistake with the fruit.
 I used only strawberries because that's what I had.
 It seemed to me that it needed a glaze of some sort to hold the fruit in place.
 So I melted strawberry jelly and drizzled it over the berries, being careful not to get it close to the edges of the pizza.
 In retrospect this was not a good idea.
 When I went to serve the pizza at the potluck I took it to, I found that the glaze had somehow seeped under the crust and made it very soft and mushy.The taste was awesome and people raved about this dessert, but next time I will not try and add a glaze.
 I will also look around for a 14" pizza pan.
 All in all, though, I'm glad I tried this and will definitely make the recipe again.